Rayonier: History

 In March 2013, the company sold its wood products division, including its mills in Baxley, Swainsboro, and Eatonton, Georgia, to British Columbia-based International Forest Products (Interfor) for $80 million.

 In April 2013, the company increased its shareholding in the joint venture Matariki Forestry Group in New Zealand from 26% to 65% for $140 million.

 In May 2014, Rayonier named David L. Nunes as post-separation president and CEO for Rayonier.

 A class action against members of the former management team by certain shareholders was launched for the period from October 26, 2010, to November 7, 2014, claiming over-harvesting while communicating publicly harvesting below a sustainable rate.

 On October 5, 2017, the court entered orders approving the settlement and a plan of distribution terminating these class actions.

 In June 2014, Rayonier spun off its performance fibers business into an independent, publicly traded company, Rayonier Advanced Materials Inc. (NYSE: RYAM).
 Shareholders of Rayonier received one share of the new Rayonier Advanced Materials company for every three shares of Rayonier on June 27, 2014.

 In August 2015, Rayonier announced its ownership in the New Zealand joint venture will increase from 65% to approximately 77%, as part of an anticipated recapitalization of the JV.

 In May 2016, Rayonier announced upgrades to it Pacific Northwest timberland portfolio through the acquisition of 61,000 acres of timberlands in western Oregon for $263 million, and a disposition of 55,000 acres comprising predominantly pre-merchantable timber in Washington state for $130 million.

 In August 2017, Rayonier consolidated its corporate headquarters, real estate, and forest resources offices into a newly constructed, state-of-the-art building in Wildlight, Florida.
+The company is currently constructing a 23,600 acre development in Wildlight.
+It began work on phase two of the project in 2022, developing 15,000 acres of land.

 In May 2020, Rayonier acquired Pope Resources in the Pacific Northwest.

+In March 2025, Rayonier announced the intended sale of its interest in the New Zealand Joint Venture to the Rohatyn Group for $710 million.

+In October 2025, Rayonier and PotlatchDeltic announced a plan to combine in an all-stock deal creating a $7.1 billion forestry company.
+The combined company will own roughly 4.2 million acres of US timberland.